 Qian Wang at the team meeting in special machine construction at the Erlangen-Frauenaurach site, where Schaeffler’s “New Work” concept has already been implemented.

 For Schaeffler, the advantages of having a diverse workforce are obvious.
 International employees bring different perspectives and approaches to solving problems to the company and support a management culture based on participation.
 And what’s more: Many of the company’s customers are internationally oriented.
-Having wide diversity among our employees facilitates access to these global players and helps us find new markets.
+Having wide among our employees facilitates access to these global players and helps us find new markets.
 Schaeffler profits from the different experiences and diverse knowledge of its employees when it comes to innovation, as well.
 Studies show that mixed teams are more innovative and successful than homogeneous ones.

 Diversity at Schaeffler (as of Dec.
 31, 2017)